Municipality of Grassland: Demographics

-Attractions
+Lauder Sand Hills

 The Lauder Sand Hills (49°29′0″N, 100°39′56″W) are located 6 kilometres west of Hartney, were created between 10,000 and 8,000 years ago when the glaciers from the last ice age receded to the north.
 The glaciers left huge lakes in their wake and the lake that was responsible for the sand hills was named Glacial Lake Hind.
 The sand hills were formed by sand deposits left behind by a river delta going into the lake.
 When the lake eventually drained away, the Lauder Sand Hills were left behind.
 In 1971, the Lauder Sandhills Wildlife Management Area was established to protect the winter habitat of the white-tailed deer.
 The management area covers 3,145 hectares of land.

-Lauder Sand Hills, Oak Lake, Oak Lake Marsh, Maple Lake, and Plum Lakes are all part of Important Bird Area (IBA) Canada called Oak Lake / Plum Lakes Area.
+Lauder Sand Hills, Oak Lake, Oak Lake Marsh, Maple Lake, and Plum Lakes are all part of an Important Bird Area (IBA) of Canada called Oak Lake / Plum Lakes Area (MB 011).
 This IBA is a very important breeding ground and stop-over for migrating birds and it covers 654.07 sqkm of habitat.